 Potential Environmental Impact Significance Determination (Before Mitigation) 2015 EIR Mitigation Measures Significance Determination (After Mitigation) Less Than Significant.
 Adherence to BMPs and measures identified as part of NPDES permit requirements would minimize construction impacts to a less than significant level.
 Operation of the revised Project would not result in additional soil erosion impacts.
 The revised Project would not change the significance conclusions or result in any new significant impacts not previously identified in the 2015 Draft EIR.
-Threshold 3.5-E: Would the revised Project have soils incapable of adequately supporting the use of septic tanks or alternative wastewater disposal systems where sewers are not available for the disposal of wastewater?
+Threshold 3.5-E: Would the evised Project have soils incapable of adequately supporting the use of septic anks or alternative vastewater disposal systems where sewers are not available for the disposal of vastewater?
 Railroad Bridge Crossings and Passenger Train Layover Facility No Impact.
 No septic systems or alternative wastewater disposal systems are proposed as part of the revised Project.
 The revised Project would not change the significance conclusions or result in any new significant impacts not previously identified in the 2015 Draft EIR.
 Not Applicable.
 Not Applicable.
-Threshold 3.5-F: Would the revised Project result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state?
+Threshold 3.5-F: Would the revised Project result in the oss of availability of a known mineral resource that would be of value to the region and he residents of the state?
 Railroad Bridge Crossings and Passenger Train Layover Facility No Impact.
 No mineral extraction zones or resources are identified as occurring in the area of the revised Project.
 The revised Project would not change the Not Applicable.
 Not Applicable.

-Potential Environmental Impact Significance Determination (Before Mitigation) 2015 EIR Mitigation Measures Significance Determination (After Mitigation) Threshold 3.5-G: Would the revised Project result in the loss of availability of a locally important mineral resource recovery site delineated on a local general plan, specific plan, or other land use plan? significance conclusions or result in any new significant impacts not previously identified in the 2015 Draft EIR.
+Table ES-1.
+Summary of Environmental Impacts and Mitigation Measures Potential Environmental Impact Significance Determination (Before Mitigation) 2015 EIR Mitigation Measures Significance Determination (After Mitigation) Threshold 3.5-G: Would the revised Project result in the loss of availability of a locally important mineral resource recovery site delineated on a local general plan, specific plan, or other land use plan? significance conclusions or result in any new significant impacts not previously identified in the 2015 Draft EIR.
 Threshold 3.5-H: Would the revised Project directly or indirectly destroy a unique paleontological resource or site or unique geologic features?
 Railroad Bridge Crossings and Passenger Train Layover Facility Potentially Significant.
 While there are no known paleontological resources located in or near where the improvements would occur, there is still a possibility that previously undiscovered paleontological resources may be encountered during ground-disturbing activities.
 Railroad Bridge Crossings and Passenger Train Layover Facility Mitigation Measure GEO-8a: Educate construction personnel in recognizing fossil material.
 Prior to construction, UPRR shall ensure that all construction personnel receive training provided by a qualified professional paleontologist who is experienced in teaching non specialists to ensure that construction personnel can recognize fossil materials in the event any are discovered during construction.
 Mitigation Measure GEO-8b: Stop work if substantial fossil remains are encountered during construction.
-If substantial fossil remains (particularly vertebrate remains) are discovered during earth disturbing activities, the construction contractor shall stop activities immediately until a State registered professional geologist or qualified professional paleontologist can assess the nature and importance of the find and a qualified professional paleontologist can recommend appropriate treatment.
+If substantial fossil remains (particularly vertebrate remains) are discovered during earth disturbing activities, the construction contractor shall stop activities immediately until a State registered professional geologist or qualified professional paleontologist can assess the nature and importance of the find and a qualified professional paleontologist can assess the nature and importance of the find and a qualified professional paleontologist can recommend appropriate treatment.
 Treatment may include preparation and recovery of fossil materials so that they can be housed in an appropriate museum or university collection and may also include preparation of a report for publication describing the finds.
 UPRR shall be responsible for ensuring that Railroad Bridge Crossings and Passenger Train Layover Facility Less than Significant.
 The revised Project would not change the significance conclusions or result in any new significant impacts not previously identified in the 2015 Draft EIR.